Fory-Pride/Nitro4all/Tutorial.md

 For changing your profile effect, you need space in your bio,

 Go to : Settings > Profile > Profile Effect > choose one,
-Go in your bio and paste it,
+Go in your bio and paste it, save and it is.

 # PFP Effect :